ssmirr/appdev-chapters/continuous-delivery.md

 ```

 A real one would likely include add-ons, a worker dyno, environment variables, etc. [Read more about `app.json` at the official docs.](https://devcenter.heroku.com/articles/github-integration-review-apps#configuration){:target="_blank"}

+If you add an `app.json` to your app, commit, and push, it won't take effect until you destroy the Review App in your pipeline and then re-build it from scratch.
+But then, you should see that the database migrates automatically (from the `Procfile`) and the sample data is ready to go for reviewers to play around with (from `app.json`).
+Yay!

 ## Parity gem